briandidthat/Brian_Lora_CourseWork/notes/Annotations.md

   - @EnableEurekaServer - makes your app an Eureka discovery service, other apps can locate services through it. **T**
   - @EnableDiscoveryClient - makes your app register in the service discovery server and discover other services through it. **T**
   - @EnableCircuitBreaker - configures Hystrix circuit breaker protocols. **T**
-  - @Bean - indicates that a method produces a bean to be managed by the Spring container. **M**
-  - @Component - turns the class into a Spring bean at the auto-scan time. @Service - specialization of the @Component, has no encapsulated state. **T**
-  - @Autowired - Spring’s dependency injection wires an appropriate bean into the marked class member. **C && F && M**
-  - @Lazy - makes @Bean or @Component be initialized on demand rather than eagerly. **T && M**
-  - @Qualifier - filters what beans should be used to @Autowire a field or parameter. **C && F && M**
-  - @Value - indicates a default value expression for the field or parameter, typically something like “#{systemProperties.myProp}”. **C && F && M**
-  - @Required - fail the configuration, if the dependency cannot be injected. **C && F && M**